RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	the	data-link	layer	provides	packet	encoding and	decoding	as	well	as	handles	errors	from	the	physical	layer,	but	it does	not	contain	the	routing	and	forwarding	capabilities	necessary	for IPSec.

-### Question # 4 - 	Which	set	of	standards	contains	the	publication	titled	“National	ElectricCode”	and	serves	as	guidance	for	complex	and	high-capacity	electrical systems,	including	safety	and	emergency	cutoff	procedures	and requirements?
+### [important] Question # 4 - 	Which	set	of	standards	contains	the	publication	titled	“National	Electric Code”	and	serves	as	guidance	for	complex	and	high-capacity	electrical systems,	including	safety	and	emergency	cut off	procedures	and requirements?
 A.	IDCA
 B.	NFPA
 C.	BISCI